flohil/wdio-workflo/docs/list.md

 ## Overview and Objective

-Wdio-workflo's `PageElementList` manages a dynamic collection of `PageElement` instances or of instances of a class derived from the `PageElement` class.
+Wdio-workflo's `PageElementList` manages a dynamic collection of `PageElement` instances of the same class.
 Dynamic means that the contents of the collection/the individual page elements managed by the collection are not known at compile time and can change during runtime.

 Some typical website components that should be mapped by a `PageElementList` are a the items of a news feed and the rows of a data table, because news feed items